| |

 From Topsoil Road (Louisiana State University Press, 2000).

-Robert Morgan was born and raised in Hendersonville, NC, and explored music, math, and science before following his heart into a hugely successful writing career.
-Currently a professor of English at Cornell, Robert has taught at universities all over the country and is the author of more than a dozen books.
+Robert Morgan was born and raised in Hendersonville, North Carolina, and explored music, math, and science before following his heart into a hugely successful writing career.
+Robert has taught at universities all over the country and is the author of 36 books.
 At ease and equally accomplished in multiple genres, he has won major awards for his poetry, fiction, and short stories, as well as grants and fellowships for his entire body of work.
 Much of Robert's work is based on his early memories and experiences with Appalachian life; his novel, Gap Creek, was an Oprah's Book Club selection.
+Retired since 2022 after 51 years of teaching writing and literature at Cornell University, he now divides his time between Ithaca, New York and Zirconia, North Carolina.
 Learn more about Robert at www.robert-morgan.com.

 dianapoet: